dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

   - backend
 ```

-You should also [scope]({{< ref component-scopes >}}) your component to make sure that only the target configured application will try to connect with the pluggable component since it will only be running in its Deployment, otherwise the runtime will fail when initializing the component.
+[Scope]({{< ref component-scopes >}}) your component to make sure that only the target configured application will try to connect with the pluggable component, since it will only be running in its deployment.
+Otherwise the runtime will fail when initializing the component.

-> Note: Replace `your_socket_goes_here` by your component socket name without any extension, and `your_component_type` by your component type.
-> That's it! **[Apply the created manifests to your kubernetes cluster](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-apply)**, and then you are able to call the statestore APIs via Dapr API,
+That's it! **[Apply the created manifests to your Kubernetes cluster](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-apply)**, and call the state store APIs via Dapr API.

-> Use [kubernetes pod forwarder](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access the Daprd runtime.
+Use [Kubernetes pod forwarder](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access the `daprd` runtime.
-> See it working by running
+See it in action by running the following.
+Replace `$PORT` with the Dapr HTTP port:

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '[{ "key": "name", "value": "Bruce Wayne", "metadata": {}}]' http://localhost:$PORT/v1.0/state/prod-mystore
 ```

-Retrieve the value
+Retrieve the value, replacing `$PORT` with the Dapr HTTP port:

 ```shell
 curl http://localhost:$PORT/v1.0/state/prod-mystore/name
 ```

-> replace $PORT by Dapr http port

 {{% /codetab %}}
 {{< /tabs >}}